UCLA Law School Acceptance Rate: The Most Prestigious Law School In Southern California

 As one of the nation’s most respected law schools, UCLA draws a large and highly qualified pool of applicants each year.
 Yet, with a limited number of seats available for incoming students, the majority of candidates are turned away.
 This results in intense competition, with only about 15 to 25 percent of applicants ultimately gaining admission.

-Do Not Be Deterred By The UCLA Law School Acceptance Rate
+UCLA Law School GPA, LSAT, And Acceptance Rate (2025)

 The University Of California, Los Angeles